-We know that moment all too well: Our throat starts to get scratchy, our nasal cavities tingle, a throbbing pain takes up residence in between our temples—it's official: A cold is brewing.
+We know that moment all too well.
+Our throat starts to get scratchy, our nasal cavities tingle, a throbbing pain takes up residence in between our temples… It's official: A cold is brewing.

 No more.
 We've discovered some expert tips for how to get rid of a cold virtually overnight so that you can get back to your regularly scheduled programming symptom-free.
-Check out these tips below!

 Taryn Forrelli, ND, Olly's head of innovation and certified naturopath, says to go heavy on the garlic when you feel a cold coming on.
-"Garlic is a powerful antioxidant with antimicrobial, antiviral, and antibiotic properties.
-It also helps with decongestion associated with colds and flus.
+"Garlic is a powerful antioxidant with antimicrobial, antiviral, and antibiotic properties," she explains.
+"It also helps with decongestion associated with colds and flus.
 Aim for eating one small clove every three to four hours.
 Smear it on toast with a bit of olive oil or honey if you can't stomach it straight."
 Our tip: Just be sure to have breath mints at the ready.

 Eat Chicken Soup

 Yeah, yeah.
 We've all been told to have a bowl of chicken soup when we're sick—it's good for the soul, as they say.
-But there's actually science behind why it works.
-Cysteine is a powerful antioxidant found in chicken soup (it's released from chicken during cooking) and actually chemically resembles the bronchitis medication acetylcysteine.
+But there's actually science behind why it works: Cysteine is a powerful antioxidant found in chicken soup (it's released from chicken during cooking) and actually chemically resembles the bronchitis medication acetylcysteine.
 The protein and minerals from the chicken (white meat—dark is a bit too fatty) also help boost your immune system while the salty broth helps to thin mucus.
 It's truly a healing miracle food—no wonder bone broth is so on trend.

 Wear Wet Socks (Seriously)

-In order to do this, first warm your feet (placing them in a hot bath works), wring out a pair of cold wet socks in the sink, and immediately place them on your feet.
+In order to do this, first, warm your feet (placing them in a hot bath works), wring out a pair of cold wet socks in the sink, and immediately place them on your feet.

 Aside from just fueling your body with water to stay hydrated, drinking plenty of fluids keeps your throat and passages lubricated, according to Be Well coach Amanda Carney.